 In his speech to the supporters, Jerónimo Sousa, leader of the party, acknowledged the defeat and stressed that he could also support the socialists.

-“Our party will contribute to the approval of measures that it considers positive and will combat all negative measures,” he expressed.
+“Our party will contribute to the approval of measures it considers positive and will combat all negative measures,” he expressed.

 Right is the biggest loser of the night